Warriors of Plasm

 Warriors of Plasm was the flagship title of Jim Shooter's Defiant Comics comic book company.

 Besides the original first issue (#1) of the comic (1993), there was also a zero issue (#0) of Warriors of Plasm which was released as an insert in Previews magazine, and as a trading card set that could be put together in a binder to be read as a comic.
 There was also a Warriors of Plasm graphic novel titled Home for the Holidays, published in between issues #5 and #6.

 Legal battle

-Originally called Plasm, the title was changed after Marvel Comics threatened Defiant Comics with a lawsuit over a similarly titled property, Plasmer.
+Originally called Plasm, the title was changed after Marvel Comics threatened Defiant Comics with a lawsuit over a similarly titled series, Plasmer.

-Jim Shooter changed the name to Warriors of Plasm to avoid any further legal issues with Marvel.
-Defiant Comics, however, still wound up defending themselves in a court battle with Marvel over the name.
+Jim Shooter changed the name to Warriors of Plasm in an attempt to avoid any further legal issues with Marvel, but Defiant Comics still wound up defending themselves in a court battle with Marvel over the name.

-Defiant Comics won in court, but ended up spending over $300,000 in legal fees to defend itself.
+Defiant Comics won in court, but had spent over $300,000 in legal fees to defend itself.
 The loss of capital would help lead to Defiant's eventual collapse.